yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **3-paths** - Creates a script that counts the number of directories in the PATH.

 **4-global_variables** - Creates a script that lists environment variables.

+**5-local_variables** - Creates a script that lists all local variables and environment variables, and functions.